Home Politics and Current Affairs Understanding the Citizenship Amendment Act (CAA)

 Previous Granting of Citizenship:

-In recent years, district magistrates in nine states have been empowered to grant Indian citizenship to non-Muslim minority communities from Afghanistan, Pakistan, and Bangladesh.
+In recent years, district magistrates in nine have been empowered to grant Indian citizenship to non-Muslim minority communities from Afghanistan, Pakistan, and Bangladesh.
 According to reports, over 1,400 individuals have been granted citizenship under this provision from April to December 2021.

 Protection of Existing Citizens: